These features are additional extras to the plugin, not related to the themes nor Material Design but simply nice addons for the IDE.

 From version 2.5.0 the option came back with support for Mac OS.
 And unlike in Windows, this does not change the Registry but actually applies the background color to the IDE title bar only!

-However it comes with a small price: by activating this option you are consenting to nullify the Dark Window Headers feature from the
+However it comes with a small price: by activating this option you are consenting to nullify the Dark Window Headers

 Appearance panel introduced since 2018.2.